 - Each grade level class is permitted one field trip per year. - Students making trips sponsored by the school must travel by school transportation.
 Students who are taken to a school sponsored activity on school transportation shall also return by the same transportation.
 Only exceptions to this rule will be granted to parents who are attending the activity and wish their child to return with them.
 Students will not be allowed to return with other students or adults even though they may have written permission to do so.
-No additional children will be permitted to attend the event (including: siblings, preschool aged students, etc.) - Currently, the only money collected from children is for any entrance fee.
+No additional children will be permitted to attend the event (including: siblings, preschool aged students, students from other district or non-district buildings, etc.)

+- Currently, the only money collected from children is for any entrance fee.
 If lunches are provided by the cafeteria, students will incur the same expense as if they were eating at school. - Each child must have a permission slip signed by the parent/guardian before going on a trip.
-No student will be permitted to go on a field trip without the signed permission slip.

-• It is up to the teacher/grade level teachers how many parents are allowed to attend and how they are selected.
-Some places have limited spacing.
+No student will be permitted to go on a field trip without the signed permission slip. - It is up to the teacher/grade level teachers how many parents are allowed to attend and how they are selected.
+Some places have limited spacing. - The disciplinary rules pertaining to students on the school campus also pertain to students during school field trips.
+Students who engage in inappropriate behavior on field trips may be required to be escorted by a parent/guardian for future field trips or may be subject to loss of field trip privileges. - Visits to gift shops are not allowed during field trips. - Students assigned to In School Suspension or Out of School Suspension on the day of the field trip will not be permitted to go.